 Laws are intended to protect you and uphold your rights, but they also place limits on what you can do for your own protection and that of others.

 Understanding the law can seem complicated but there is information out there to help you.
-You can take a look at some common questions about how the law affects you, and get in touch with Young Scot’s Lawline, the Scottish Child Law Centre, or Clan Childlaw for free legal advice and information about the law.
+You can get in touch with Young Scot’s Lawline, the Scottish Child Law Centre, or Clan Childlaw for free legal advice and information about the law.